 (b) a name other than its corporate name.

+[Section 4 amended by No. 25 of 2013 s.
+6.]

-5. Corporations not agents of the State
+5. Corporations not to be regarded as agents of State for purposes of State laws

-A corporation is not an agent of the State and does not have the status, immunities and privileges of the State.
+For the purposes of any law of the State, a corporation is to be regarded as not being an agent of the State and does not have the status, immunities and privileges of the State.

+[Section 5 amended by No. 25 of 2013 s.
+7.]

 6. Corporations and officers not part of Public Service

 (1) A corporation is not, and is not to become, a public sector body under the Public Sector Management Act 1994.